Bath Safety: how to use essential oils safely in the bath

 How to safely use essential oils in the bath (or any water): you can toiletries, vegetable oil, plysorbate, solubol or natrasorb.
 Do not use: milk, salt, baking soda, cornstarch, witch hazel, glycerin or aloe gel.

 These substances have been (wrongly) assumed to disperse essential oils in bathwater.
 Because these substances are water soluble, people believe that if they mix essential oils into them then put them in water, the oils will disperse.
 However, oil and water don’t mix!
 So for example, if you mix oil into baking soda, the baking soda will dissolve into the water, but the oils will just float around on top of it.
 This is why we recommend the products above instead, which will help the oils disperse throughout the water.
-Here is a list with an explanation for why each is not safe to use in the tub because they do not safely disperse essential oils into water.
+Here is a list with an explanation for why each is not safe to use in the tub.

 • Cornstarch